rkiddy/LegislatureSQL/README.md

 For now, I am not worrying about how documented this is.
 Mostly I want to not lose this code again.

-Note: The script rely on a file in your home directory, named .leg_sql_options.txt, which contains:
+Note: The script relies on a file in your home directory, named .leg_sql_options.txt, which contains:

     db <name of your MySQL database>
     user <username for your MySQL user>